-CONNECTING HOSES
+CONNECTING HOSES (not included)

-Before connecting a water supply hose, be sure the water supply is capable of providing an uninterrupted source of clean, cold water at a minimum rate of 5 gallons per minute (GPM) and 20 pounds per square inch (PSI) of pressure.
+Before connecting a water supply hose, the water supply must provide an uninterrupted source of clean, cold water of at least the rated gallons per minute (GPM) of the pressure washer and 20 pounds per square inch (PSI) of pressure.
+However, we recommend that the water supply is at least 10% above the rated GPM of the pressure washer.
 Once a proper water supply is secured, follow the instructions below to connect both the water supply and high-pressure hoses to the pressure washer.
+DO NOT use hot water.
+Use cold water only.